gpstar81/GPStar-proton-pack/README.md

 ### Addendums

-These apply to the normal operation and usage of the equipment, as well as add-on items which may be integrated with the gpstar controllers.
+These apply to the normal operation and usage of the equipment, as well as add-on items which may be integrated with the GPStar controllers.

 1. [Operation Manual](OPERATION.md)